Privacy in Foundation Models: A Conceptual Framework for System Design: Background and Related Work

-\textbf{Unlinkability} can be achieved by data oriented patterns and tactics, for example, data use minimization and limitation and purpose specification design that helps protect individuals' privacy rights and builds trust with users.
+\textbf{Unlinkability} can be achieved by data oriented patterns and tactics.
 It ensures that personal data is not misused and users know how their data will be utilized.
 The primary focus here is to inform users about the privacy practices of organizations~\cite{10.1145/3411764.3445516}.
-Such awareness is foundational, enabling individuals to make informed decisions about their data, particularly concerning what is being collected~\cite{7444728}.
 The subgoals can be undermined by information hide, where invasive surveillance infringes upon a user's right to be informed about their data usage.
-For example, data separated emphasizes that organizations should only retain personal data for as long as necessary to fulfill their collected purposes and should not keep data indefinitely.
-There is a set of guidelines to make it concrete: 1) collecting or copying unnecessary attributes to the dataset if this is irrelevant for the purpose; 2) anonymizing the data where possible, and if full anonymization is not possible, reducing the granularity of data in the dataset if you aim to produce aggregate insights; 3) delete the data as soon as possible when it is no longer useful (e.g., data from 7 years ago may not be relevant for the model); and 4) Minimize the number of stakeholders who accesses the data on a ``need to know" basis.
+There is a set of guidelines to make it concrete: 1) collecting or copying unnecessary attributes to the dataset if this is irrelevant for the purpose; 2) anonymizing the data where possible; 3) delete the data as soon as possible when it is no longer useful (e.g., data from 7 years ago may not be relevant for the model); and 4) Minimize the number of stakeholders who accesses the data on a ``need to know" basis.

-A set of techniques ensures this pattern, including data enclaves and federated learning (decentralize ML by removing the need to pool data into a single location).
-The tactics for this pattern are ``Reduce the size of a module", ``Increase cohesion", and ``Encapsulate".

-\textbf{Intervenability} can be achieved by process-oriented tactics, which incorporate control into the privacy design, and requires a holistic approach that considers legal, ethical, and technical aspects ~\cite{doi:10.12968/bjon.2003.12.1.10999}.
-It goes beyond merely informing users to actively seek their consent for how their data will be used, particularly for secondary purposes~\cite{custers2018consent}.
-This aspect focuses on empowering users to interact with the data that organizations have about them, offering means for corrections and updates~\cite{schwartz1994privacy}.
+\textbf{Intervenability} can be achieved by process-oriented tactics, incorporating control into the privacy design, and requires a holistic approach that considers legal, ethical, and technical aspects ~\cite{doi:10.12968/bjon.2003.12.1.10999}.
 Different control metrics can be used, which range from group control, false positive error rate, unawareness, and counterfactual control.
 The relative tactics to this pattern are ``\textit{Use an intermediary}" and ``\textit{Restrict dependency }".